Japan–Poland relations: 19th and early 20th century

 The most important moment in the context of Poland's contacts with Japan were the talks between Józef Piłsudski and Tytus Filipowicz and representatives of Japan, which took place during their visit to that country in July 1904.
 The visit was financed by Japan.
 Piłsudski and Filipowicz presented the Japanese side with the draft agreement.

 It assumed that Japan would pay Poland £10,000 upon conclusion of the contract and another £10,000 in 1905.
 Apart from that, at the time of submitting the proposal, Piłsudski and Filipowicz expected support in the form of 3,000 weapons.
-At the same time, they reserved for Poland the possibility of obtaining up to 60,000 units.
+At the same time, they reserved for Japanese the possibility of obtaining up to 60,000 units.
 In return, they offered intelligence and sabotage activity on the part of Poles, as well as obstructing the mobilization of the Russian army by all possible means.

 The information that may be possible shows that the economic and military cooperation between Japan and Poland was successfully implemented.
 Through the military attachés in Paris and London, Japan gave Poland 33,000 sterling and other funds (this is an approximation, 20 Japanese embassies).
 The money received was used to purchase weapons: 23,000 firearms and 4,300,000 ammunition.
 During the subsequent Polish cooperation with Japan, it was also enriched with 8,500 rifles and 18,100 rounds of ammunition for them, as well as with explosives.
 Japan also made it easier for Poles to pick up their weapons in Hamburg.

 It is difficult to assess the full scale of intelligence activities conducted by Poland due to its secret nature.
 It is known that there were 16 Polish spies operating in Russia, cooperating with Japan.
 They operated in places where Russian military troops were stationed.
-These were Tomsk, Irkutsk, Perm and Samara; there were also headquarters in Riga and Liepaja, the purpose of which was to observe the Baltic Fleet.
+These were Tomsk, Irkutsk, Perm and Samara; there were also headquarters in Riga and Liepāja, the purpose of which was to observe the Baltic Fleet.
 The Poles were to collect information about the directions of movement of Russian troops, especially those sent to the east.

+Until World War I, Japanese Taiwan imported many Polish goods, i.e. metal products, leather products, haberdashery and soap from Warsaw, cotton products from Łódź, etc.

 During World War I, the Japanese government declared war on Germany and at the same time the Japanese elite financially supported the creation of a sovereign Polish government in exchange for professionally teaching Japanese spies to break Russian codes.
 General Akashi Motojiro traveled extensively around Europe.
 He and other Japanese financially supported Poles striving to break away from Russia.
+During the war, Poles from the Russian Partition of Poland conscripted to the Russian Army and Japanese were among Allied prisoners of war held by the Germans in a POW camp in Stargard in modern northwestern Poland.
 An important rapprochement between Japanese and Polish officers was the honorary treatment of Poles who had repeatedly hosted Japanese officers visiting or stationed at their diplomatic missions in Warsaw.